Long Studio

 Who wouldn’t want to return and hike Joe Batt’s Point for wild Atlantic seascapes, a commemorative sculpture of the Great Auk and dramatic architecture like the Long Studio?

-The easy hike starts on Southside Street, where we were renting a house with Clare and Keenan in the village of Joe Batt’s Arm.
+The easy hike starts on Southside Street, where we were renting a house with Clare and a friend in the village of Joe Batt’s Arm.
 The community, the largest on Fogo Island, is home to about a thousand people.
 It’s where the iconic Fogo Island Inn, a modern, environmentally friendly luxury hotel with a stunning view of the Atlantic, is located.

 A filmmaker, poet or painter telling the story of Joe Batt could “have a time,” as they say in Newfoundland.